SmEjaz22/Blog-API/README.txt

 ✔
  Create pages for making a blog, for making new posts, and for editing existing posts.
 Use your pages to make sure they work.

+19-2.
+Blog Accounts: Add a user authentication and registration system to the Blog project you started in Exercise 19-1 (page 415).
+Make sure logged-in users see their username somewhere on the screen and unregistered users see a link to the registration page.